oakmac/phase2-backend-project-requirements/README.md

 should be well-understood and defined up-front.
 Please verify your project plans with an instructor before beginning coding.

+Your application will need a basic UI using HTML and CSS, but it is ok for this to be simple

-Focus on thoroughness of the implementation using backend technologies like `GET` and `POST` requests, database schema and queries, user authentication, form submission and validation, HTML templates, etc. You will have to have *some* frontend aspect of the project, but the focus should be backend work.
+Focus on thoroughness of the implementation using backend technologies like `GET` and `POST` requests, database schema and queries, user authentication, form submission and validation, HTML templates, etc. You will need some HTML + CSS in order for the application to work, but it is ok to keep this part simple (hint: use a CSS framework).

 Each team will present their project in class on **Tuesday, Jan 22nd**.